maff/touchlessviewer/README.markdown

 # Information #

-An imageviewer for windows built upon the Touchless SDK (http://www.codeplex.com/touchless)
+An imageviewer for windows built upon the Touchless SDK (<a href="http://www.codeplex.com/touchless">http://www.codeplex.com/touchless</a>)

 # Setup #